-One of my best discoveries as a food allergy mom 14 years ago.
+One of my best creations as a food allergy mom 14 years ago.

 Also great for our milk allergy and vegan friends.
 See recipe below!

-Get our easy printable sheet for this and 24 other top recipes when you join membership, learn more here!
+Get our fun printable sheet for this and 24 other top MAM recipes when you join membership!
+See recipe below.

-I had been using applesauce as an egg replacer in baked goods, and it worked well for “1 egg required” recipes.
+I learned to use applesauce as an egg replacer in baked goods, and it worked well for “1 egg required” recipes.

-But there are some recipes for which applesauce will just not do.
+But it didn’t take me long to discover that there are some recipes for which applesauce eggs just won’t do.